unlockopen/orc2pdf/inventory.md

 ---
 title: CRA Resource Inventory
+subtitle: references relevant to the development and integration of open source under the Cyber Resilience Act
 version: Version 1 - May 12, 2025
+author: Open Regulatory Compliance Working Group
+license: CC BY-SA 4.0
+titleHeaderFooter: true
 ---

-# CRA Resource Inventory: references relevant to the development and integration of open source under the Cyber Resilience Act
+# {{title}} : {{subtitle}}

 The goal of this document is to provide a comprehensive list of resources that are relevant to the obligations of open source software stewards and manufacturers when it comes to the development and integration of open source under the Cyber Resilience Act (CRA) and to the interactions between all of the different stakeholders.
 The underlying purpose is to provide specification and standardization efforts with easy access to documented industry and community best practices.